StrongLoop-Evangelists/workshop-band-app/workshop/00-getting-started.md

   lb soap
 ```

-Note those 'Availalbe commands'.
+Note those 'Available commands'.
 We will begin using a number of them shortly.

 Next Step: [Let's initialize our application](01-init.md).